ArnabDey/MLProjectWebsite/README.md

 <p align="center">
   <img width="460" height="300" src="Images/PCAOnlyNumericFeatures.png">
 </p>
-Since both of the plots had the same trends, we removed the four points, that were far away from the large cluster on the plots.
+Since both of the plots had the same trends, we removed the four points that were far away from the large cluster.
 <p align="center">
   <img width="460" height="300" src="Images/PCAofAllFeaturesRemovingOutliers.png">
 </p>

 ## Our New Approach
-We tried adding a supervised flavor to the K-Means Clustering algorithm.
-The idea is that even though clusters don't have labels, we artificially added the label of an average price of houses in each cluster.
-This way, we would run K-Means clustering on our training set and testing set, and find the error between the average training prices in each cluster to the average testing prices in each cluster.
-We thought that this approach would provide us with better results, and that the average price of a cluster will be a good indicator of the price of houses that get added to the cluster in the future.
+We modified the K-Means Clustering algorithm so we could actually predict the prices of houses based on their features.
+Initially, we ran K-Means clustering on the training set, excluding the price of the house, in order to group houses with similar characteristics.
+We next took the average house price of each cluster, and we predicted which cluster each of the test data set samples best fits in.
+Finally, our predicted house price for the test data set was the average house price of the cluster that each test data sample belongs in.

 # MODELS

 ## Overview
 We tested 5 models on the dataset: Ridge Regression, Decision Tree, Random Forest, Neural Network, and K-Means Clustering.
 For each model except the Neural Network, we used 80% of the data as training data, and 20% of the data as testing data.

 After running each model, we calculated the RMSE and the Adjusted R^2 value.
 The RMSE tells us how 'off' the predicted prices are from the ground truth prices.
 The Adjusted R^2 value tells us how good the model's prediction is compared to a model predicting the mean value of all predictions, which serves as a benchmark for the model's accuracy (Srivastava).
 We want the Adjusted R^2 value to be as close to 1 as possible.
-Also, we calculated the ratio between the RMSE and the range of prices in the test set as an indicator of how small the RMSE is compared the overall range of house prices avaiable.
+Also, we calculated the ratio between the RMSE and the range of prices in the test set as an indicator of how small the RMSE is.
 A smaller ratio would be another indicator of how good the RMSE is.

 To ensure that the model's accuracy is not impacted by the train-test split, we used 10-fold cross validation on a shuffled version of the data to run our models.